PiotrKania003/ReviewV1/README.md

 scheme.sql is a file to create table in our H2 Database when project starts.

-User.java is our module that have basic properties like
+User.java is our module that have basic properties like:
  - uid thats unique (doesn't work yet)
  - uName that we get from a form
  - uName that we get from a form